MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-file-item-templates.md

 - A .resx file that contains the embedded resources for the form.

-Multi-file item templates require parameters to ensure the correct file name extensions are used when the item is created.
-If you create an item template by using the **Export Template Wizard**, these parameters are automatically generated, and no further editing is required.
-The following steps explain how to use parameters to ensure that the correct file name extensions are created.
+Multi-file item templates require parameters to ensure that the correct file extensions are used when the item is created.
+If you create a multi-file item template by using the **Export Template Wizard**, these parameters are automatically generated, and no further editing is required.

+## To create a multi-file item template by using the Export Template Wizard

+You can create a multi-file item template in the same manner as you would a single-file item template.
+See [How to: Create item templates](../ide/how-to-create-item-templates.md).
+On the **Select Item To Export** page of the wizard, select the file that has dependent files (for example, a Windows Forms form file).
+The wizard automatically includes any dependent files, such as designer and resource files, in the template.

 ## To manually create a multi-file item template

-1. Create the item template as you would create a single-file item template.
-For more information, see [How to: Create Item Templates](../ide/how-to-create-item-templates.md).
+1. Create the item template as you would manually create a single-file item template, but include each file that constitutes the multi-file item.

-1. Add `TargetFileName` attributes to every `ProjectItem` element.
-Set the values of the `TargetFileName` attributes to $fileinputname$.*FileExtension*, where *FileExtension* is the file name extension of the file that is being included in the template.
+1. In the .vstemplate XML file, add a `ProjectItem` element for each individual file, and add a `TargetFileName` attribute to this element.
+Set the value of the `TargetFileName` attribute to $fileinputname$.*FileExtension*, where *FileExtension* is the file extension of the file that is being included in the template.
 For example:

     ```xml
     <ProjectItem TargetFileName="$fileinputname$.vb">